"I could have sworn it was this way..."

-We get it, you're lost.
-You need direction in your life - things need mapping out.
-Well, you've come to the right location.
-This is TechRadar's guide to the best sat nav systems on the market right now.
+It's happened again.
+You're lost.
+You need direction in your life - literally.
+Well, you've found your way to the right location.
+Welcome to TechRadar's guide to the best sat nav systems on the market right now.

-These are the devices that rise above your phone's GPS and the free maps you have been using.
+These are the devices that rise above your smartphone's GPS and the free maps you've been using.
+Fold those up, buckle your seat belt, and get ready to obey the digital voice commands emanating from the machine on your dashboard.

 The following sat navs are dedicated to giving directions, so will get you from A to B or C to G, if you ask them really nicely.

-We've tried to feature devices that straddle a number of price points and offer a bundle of features that will make you want to get in your car right now and just drive.
+We've done our best to highlight devices that straddle a number of price points and offer a bundle of features that will make you want to get in your car right now and just drive (with a planned route, of course).
 To be honest, we'd be lost without the following recommendations.

 TomTom Via 53